rajivsarvepalli/mock-alchemy/README.rst

     []

 Note the limitation for dynamic sessions remains the same.
 Additionally, the delete will not be propagated across queries (only unified in the exact same query).
-As in if there are multiple queries in which the 'same' object is present, this library considers them separate objects.
+As in, if there are multiple queries in which the 'same' object is present, this library considers them separate objects.
 For example::

     >>> s = UnifiedAlchemyMagicMock(data=[